SAP-archive/teched2020-developer-keynote/abap/README.md

 ## Installation & Configuration

 Once you have installed the abapGit plug-in for ADT, you can now clone this repo to your ABAP system and create the required ABAP Objects.
+Make sure to activate ALL imported objects before moving further.

 Currently abapGit does not handle the creation of the HTTP service nor the Service Consumption Model objects, so you will need to create and configure them manually.
 See instructions above.